xmudrii/example-mongodb-multiclusterruntime/README.md

-# SAP Repository Template

-Default templates for SAP open source repositories, including LICENSE, .reuse/dep5, Code of Conduct, etc...
-All repositories on github.com/SAP will be created based on this template.

-## To-Do

-In case you are the maintainer of a new SAP open source project, these are the steps to do with the template files:

-- Check if the default license (Apache 2.0) also applies to your project.
-A license change should only be required in exceptional cases.
-If this is the case, please change the [license file](LICENSE).
-- Enter the correct metadata for the REUSE tool.
-See our [wiki page](https://wiki.one.int.sap/wiki/display/ospodocs/Using+the+Reuse+Tool+of+FSFE+for+Copyright+and+License+Information) for details how to do it.
-You can find an initial .reuse/dep5 file to build on.
-Please replace the parts inside the single angle quotation marks < > by the specific information for your repository and be sure to run the REUSE tool to validate that the metadata is correct.
-- Adjust the contribution guidelines (e.g. add coding style guidelines, pull request checklists, different license if needed etc.)
-- Add information about your project to this README (name, description, requirements etc).
-Especially take care for the <your-project> placeholders - those ones need to be replaced with your project name.
-See the sections below the horizontal line and [our guidelines on our wiki page](https://wiki.one.int.sap/wiki/pages/viewpage.action?pageId=3564976048#GuidelinesforGitHubHealthfiles(Readme,Contributing,CodeofConduct)-Readme.md) what is required and recommended.
-- Remove all content in this README above and including the horizontal line ;)

-***

-# Our new open source project

-## About this project

-*Insert a short description of your project here...*

-## Requirements and Setup

-*Insert a short description what is required to get your project running...*
+# Multiclusterruntime Example for MongoDB

+This example shows how to build a syncher which syncs objects from kcp workspaces into a separate Kubernetes cluster and afterwards syncs any status updates from the downstream object back into kcp.
+It includes a demo based on the MongoDB Community Operator.

+It is a barebone example to show that you can build a custom syncher if [api-syncagent](https://github.com/kcp-dev/api-syncagent) is not sufficient for your use-cases.
+It should be noted that this example does not handle any object collisions or related resources.
+It is far from production ready!

+## How to use this example

+1. Create a kind cluster and install the MongoDB Operator

+    ```sh
+    export KUBECONFIG=cluster.kubeconfig
+    kind create cluster --name mongodb
+    helm repo add mongodb https://mongodb.github.io/helm-charts
+    helm repo update
+    helm upgrade mongodb mongodb/community-operator --version 0.13.0 --install --namespace mongodb --create-namespace
+    kubectl apply -f sample/mongo-secret.yaml
+    ```

+2. Start kcp locally

+    ```sh
+    kcp start --bind-address=127.0.0.1
+    ```

+3. Create the consumer and mongodb workspace

+    ```sh
+    export KUBECONFIG=".kcp/admin.kubeconfig"
+    kubectl create workspace consumer
+    kubectl create workspace mongodb
+    ```

+4. Create the ResourceSchema, APIExport, APIBinding & MongoDB namespace

+    ```sh
+    kubectl ws :root:mongodb
+    kubectl apply -f sample/mongo-api.yaml
+    kubectl ws :root:consumer
+    kubectl apply -f sample/apibinding.yaml
+    kubectl create namespace mongodb
+    ```

+5. Create the kcp kubeconfig for our controller

+    ```sh
+    kubectl ws :root:mongodb
+    kubectl config view --minify --flatten > kcp.kubeconfig
+    # set the server to the VirtualWorkspace url
+    kubectl --kubeconfig=kcp.kubeconfig config set-cluster "workspace.kcp.io/current" --server $(kubectl get apiexportendpointslices.apis.kcp.io mongodb -o jsonpath='{.status.endpoints[0].url}')
+    ```

+6. Start the controller

+    ```sh
+    go run main.go --kcp-kubeconfig=kcp.kubeconfig --target-kubeconfig=cluster.kubeconfig
+    ```

+7. Create a MongoDB in the consumer workspace

+    ```sh
+    export KUBECONFIG=".kcp/admin.kubeconfig"
+    kubectl ws :root:consumer
+    kubectl apply -f sample/mongodb.yaml
+    ```

+    The syncer will sync the mongodb from kcp into the kubernetes cluster.
+After around a minute you should see in your Kubernetes cluster that the PHASE and VERSION field of your cluster are filled.
+The syncer will then sync this status into kcp.
+In the end, you should see the following in your kcp consumer workspace:

+    ```sh
+    $ export KUBECONFIG=.kcp/admin.kubeconfig
+    $ k ws :root:consumer
+    $ k -n mongodb get mongodbcommunity.mongodbcommunity.mongodb.com example-mongodb
+    NAME              PHASE     VERSION
+    example-mongodb   Running   6.0.5
+    ```

+8. Delete the object again

+    ```sh
+    export KUBECONFIG=".kcp/admin.kubeconfig"
+    kubectl ws :root:consumer
+    kubectl delete -f sample/mongodb.yaml
+    ```

+    You should now see that the object disappears both in kcp as well as in the downstream cluster.

 ## Support, Feedback, Contributing

-This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/platform-mesh/<your-project>/issues).
+This project is open to feature requests/suggestions, bug reports etc. via [GitHub issues](https://github.com/platform-mesh/example-mongodb-multiclusterruntime/issues).
 Contribution and feedback are encouraged and always welcome.
 For more information about how to contribute, the project structure, as well as additional contribution information, see our [Contribution Guidelines](CONTRIBUTING.md).

 ## Security / Disclosure

-If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/platform-mesh/<your-project>/security/policy) on how to report it.
+If you find any bug that may be a security problem, please follow our instructions at [in our security policy](https://github.com/platform-mesh/example-mongodb-multiclusterruntime/security/policy) on how to report it.
 Please do not create GitHub issues for security-related doubts or problems.

 ## Code of Conduct